peercoin/noosphere_roast_client/README.md

 This allows generation of one or more m-of-n threshold keys for a group of participants given by a `GroupConfig`.
 Clients can request new DKGs or signatures from the group, and may accept or reject requests made by others.
+Clients can also construct the underlying private keys of a FROST key by sharing their secret shares using E2E encryption.

 Consumers of the library should usually use the high-level `Client` class.
 The `login()` method allows a client to login with a given `ClientConfig` and